haradatm/nlp/patient/README.md

 ### Description

-This example code is to convert Patient disease expression to Standard expression using BERT fine-tuning.
+This example code is to convert a patient disease expression to a standard expression using BERT fine-tuning.

 ### Dependencies
 - python 3.6